Wan Soon Bee

-Wan Soon Bee (阮顺美 (Ruǎn Shùnměi)) is a Singaporean former politician.
+Wan Soon Bee (born 1939) is a Singaporean former politician.
 A member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) for West Coast Constituency, Pasir Panjang Group Representation Constituency (GRC), Brickworks GRC and West Coast GRC.

 Early life and education

 Born in 1939, Wan completed his pre-tertiary education at Raffles Institution and later graduated with a doctorate electronics engineering from the University of Pisa, Italy.

 Political career

 As he entered politics, Wan eventually became promoted to become political secretary of the People's Action Party from October 1982 to September 1983 and later became the Minister of State in the Prime Minister's Office from September 1983 to 1985.

 In the 1988 general election, Wan and his team contested in Pasir Panjang GRC gaining 61.57% of the cast votes in his first contested election and thereby defeating the only other fielded opposing party.

 He has since retired from politics as of 2001.